misteu/RPiCoffee/docs/README.md

 ![Flask to GPIO](images/Flask_to_GPIO.gif)

-Yesterday I got my order with optocouplers, transistors and other stuff.
+Yesterday I got my order of optocouplers, transistors and other stuff.
 I made a litte circuit to drive two channels / switches via GPIO Pins.
-This first prototype has two channels, so it can control two buttons.
+So it can control two buttons.
 For my tests I connected them to the power button and the espresso button.
-Maybe I will give my final PCB-design to some board manufacturer.
+The final layout will be produced by some PCB manufacturer.
 ![Optocoupler interface circuit](images/Optocoupler_circuit.jpg)